Vickysug/leather-bags/README.md

 ## Navigation

 I added navigation to the header and footer.
 The footer section has an extra 'Home' tab which is linked to the header to take the user back to the top of the page.

+## Redesign
+I remade the page using bootstrap and media query to make it responsive